 Figure 5: Bias distribution shown for the SiPMs in the 1:2:3:4 summing readout configuration for one end of one module.
 The numbers indicate the bias line feeding each SiPM and the summing groups are indicated by the thick lines.
-By powering a single bias line and pulsing one column, it is possible to select a specific SiPM within a summing group.
+By powering a single bias line and pulsing one column one is able to select a specific SiPM in a summing group.